heatherKoo07/twoPlayerRacingGame/README.md

 # Jump, jump!

-A very incomplete game project.
 It is a two-player runner with randomly generated levels.
 The collisions or the physics update are done incorrectly and cause glitches such as the player clipping into walls.

 ## Requirements